 The company's business purpose is to obtain favourable funding by issuing covered bonds.
 This means that its surplus liquidity must satisfy legal and regulatory requirements concerning what may be included in the cover pool.
 The objective of the company's investment of surplus liquidity is to have liquidity available at all times to secure the financing of growth and maturation, and to secure the highest possible return within specified risk parameters.
 Surplus liquidity is held in bank deposits or fixed-income securities in Norwegian kroner.
 In addition, the company has received liquidity in NOK and EUR which reflects the receipt of cash collateral from counterparties to derivatives.
 Collateral received is held in bank deposits or low-risk securities in the currency of receipt to ensure that no currency risk arises for the company on its cash collateral.
+In connection with cash collateral received in EUR, the company nevertheless sets a limit for a shortfall in EUR because interest rates on alternative investments are lower than interest paid on cash collateral received.
+The shortfall is covered by purchasing EUR and has a limit of EUR 5 million.

-EBK's securities portfolio totalled NOK 13.4 billion at 31 December 2019 and constituted about 13 per cent of the company's total assets.
-The company has invested in government bills, public-sector loans and so forth as well as in foreign local authorities which satisfy the requirement for zero risk weighting pursuant to the CRR.
+EBK's securities portfolio totalled NOK 17 billion at 31 December 2021 and constituted about 15 per cent of the company's total assets.
+The company has invested in government bills, public enterprises (with central government guarantees), public-sector loans and so forth as well as in foreign local authorities which satisfy the requirement for zero risk weighting pursuant to the CRR.
 The company has calculated capital requirements for the securities portfolio on the basis of the standardised method for credit risk (Pillar 1) pursuant to the CRR.

-Table 15 Calculation basis and capital requirement for market risk at 31 December 2019 (amounts in NOK thousand)
+Table 15 Calculation basis and capital requirement for market risk at 31 December 2021 (amounts in NOK thousand)